You could have sleep apnea and not know it. These are the most common symptoms.

 - Obtaining a special breathing device designed to keep your airway open

-- Wearing a special mouthguard that helps keep your airway more open while you sleep
+- Wearing a special mouth guard for sleep apnea that helps keep your airway open while you sleep

 One of the healthiest, most helpful first steps you can take when it comes to your sleep health is learning the most common symptoms of sleep apnea.
 With a little education, help from a medical professional, and a desire to take control of your sleep health, you’ll be resting much easier.